civl-verifier/civl-verifier.github.io/doc.md

 These rules ensure that the individual program layers can be extracted and that the verification guarantees are justified.
 We can loosely distinguish between "data layering" and "control layering".

-Data layering concernes the variables (both global and local) that exist on each layer.
+Data layering concerns the variables (both global and local) that exist on each layer.
 In the example above, both global variable `x` and local variable `val` (the input parameter to `Incr` and `AtomicIncr`) exist on all program layers.
 In a [later section](#introducing-and-hiding-variables) we show how variables can be introduced and hidden, such that different layers have different state.